July 2021– UPDATED

 The pandemic has had a massive impact on all our lives.
-One of the first huge changes to life as we knew it was International borders closing.
+One of the first huge changes to life as we knew it was our borders closing to international travel.
 Whilst we’ve all been riding out this crazy storm in our homes, overseas travel seems a distant memory.

 Perhaps surprisingly, there are still options to relocate overseas right now.
 That’s not to say relocation is the best option for everyone though.
 Moving overseas is a big decision at the best of times and there are certainly additional factors to consider at this current time.